-A6 Racking
+A7 Racking

-- 1. 8-Ball Events: You may use either the rack provided with the table or a genuine Magic Ball Rack®.
-No other triangle or rack is permitted.
-You may not deny your opponent the use of a Magic Ball Rack.
-If a Magic Ball Rack is used, it must be the 8-ball version and it is not required for every game. - 2.
-9-Ball & 10-Ball Events: The Magic Ball Rack is mandatory and will be provided by the Tournament Director.
-No other triangle or rack is permitted. - 3.
-Use of the Magic Ball Rack - a.
-Singles and Scotch Doubles: If a personally-owned Magic Ball Rack is used, the owner of the Magic Ball Rack must permit the opponent to use it at any time during that match. - b.
-Teams: If any player on a team uses a personally-owned Magic Ball Rack, the owner of the Magic Ball Rack must permit any member of the opposing team to use it at any time during that match. - 4.
-Removal of the Magic Ball Rack: The Magic Ball Rack may only be removed by the shooter or a referee.
-Rule 1.33 Disturbed Balls, does NOT apply to the act of removing the Magic Ball Rack.
-Any balls disturbed during the removal of the rack must be restored.
-If more than one ball interferes with the removal of the rack, it is recommended to leave the rack in place until the balls are moved during the course of the game.
-A referee may also be summoned to assist in the removal of the rack. - a.
-Marking Balls to Remove the Magic Ball Rack At the referee's or shooter's option only, a maximum of two balls may be marked in order to remove the Magic Ball Rack (if they are not frozen to each other or any other ball).
-If more than two balls interfere with the removal of the rack or if the balls are frozen to each other or another ball, the rack must stay in place until the lay of the table allows its removal.
+All Events: You may use either the rack provided with the table or a ball rack template.
+No other triangle or type of rack is permitted.
+You may not deny your opponent the use of a ball rack template.
+If a ball rack template is used, it must be the correct version for the game being played and Certified as legal equipment by CSI.
+A ball rack template is not required to be used for every game in a match once it has been used.
+Please note the Tournament Director will not provide ball rack templates.

+2. Use of a Ball Rack Template

+- a.
+Singles and Scotch Doubles: If a personally owned ball rack template is used, the owner of the ball rack template must permit the opponent to use it at any time during that match. - b.
+Teams: If any player on a team uses a personally owned ball rack template, the owner of the ball rack template must permit any member of the opposing team to use it at any time during that match. - 3.
+Removal of a Ball Rack Template: A ball rack template may only be removed by the shooter or a referee.
+Rule 1.33 Disturbed Balls, does NOT apply to the act of removing the ball rack template.
+Any balls disturbed during the removal of the ball rack template must be restored.
+If more than one ball interferes with the removal of the ball rack template, it is recommended to leave the ball rack template in place until the balls are moved during the course of the game.
+A referee may also be summoned to assist in the removal of the ball rack template. - a.
+Marking Balls to Remove the template rack At the referee's or shooter's option only, a maximum of two balls may be marked in order to remove a ball rack template (if they are not frozen to each other or any other ball).
+If more than two balls interfere with the removal of the ball rack template or if the balls are frozen to each other or another ball, the ball rack template must stay in place until the lay of the table allows its removal. - 4.
+Ball Rack Template Foul.
+It is a foul when a Ball Rack Template, removed from the playing surface, interferes with the game i.e. if the template is lying on the rail and a ball (cue or object ball) touches the template that is lying on the rail.

-A7 Scorekeeping
+A8 Scorekeeping

 - 1. Score sheets must be marked after every game to ensure that scoring disputes do not occur.
 Before each game, both players should check the score sheet to ensure it is accurate. - a.
 Singles and Scotch Doubles Mark the player to break first on the score sheet to track the breaking order.
-If a referee is asked to determine the breaking order, the referee's decision is final.
+If a referee is asked to determine the breaking order, the referee's decision is final. - b.
+Teams See Division Regulations Teams C3 Score Sheets

-A8 Delayed Progress
+A9 Delayed Progress